Business continuity management webinar series

 This webinar will explain how to establish a testing, response and recovery procedure based on BCM best practice:

-- Crisis communications and the crisis management team.
+- Crisis communications and the crisis management team; and

 - Exercise methodology.